 Shishito Peppers

 If you haven't tried Shishito peppers, you're missing out.
 These sweet peppers are packed with flavor and the plants just pump out peppers all season long.
 Great for short seasons and anyone who wants to be able to pick a handful every day or so for adding to stir fries or potato skillets, pickling, or simply sautéed with some olive oil and salt.
-These, like Padron peppers, have an occasional spicy surprise every 10-20 peppers or so.
+These are sweet peppers, however, like Padron peppers, there is an occasional spicy pod every 10-20 peppers or so.

 Jimmy Nardello